 Fundametrics® Small Cap Equity

-- The Fundametrics® Small Cap Value strategy finished the quarter slightly better than the Russell 2000 Value Index.
+- The Fundametrics® Small Cap Value strategy finished the quarter slightly below the the Russell 2000 Value Index.

 - The market environment appears favorable for Small Cap Value stocks.
-If the Fed is not at peak rates, it would appear to be close.
-In addition, current small-cap P/E multiples suggest investors are pricing in significant recession risk.
-Since 2006, median one-year returns for the small-cap investable universe and Russell 2000 Value Index have been positive following these types of environments without experiencing a down year.
+The Fed is close to peak rates and the broad market, outside of the largest capitalization names, contains attractive valuation.
+Small-cap P/E multiples suggest investors continue to price in significant recession risk.
+Since 2006, median one-year returns for the small-cap investable universe and Russell 2000 Value Index have been positive following these types of environments without experiencing a single down year.

 Contact Derek Tubbs at CornerCap Institutional for the full report: 404-445-5117 or CLICK HERE TO DOWNLOAD